everest-engineering/axon-crypto-shredding-extension/README.md

 ```
 implementation "engineering.everest.axon:crypto-shredding-extension:${version}"
 ```
+1. Add implementation for `SecretKeyRepository` to persist the secret keys.
+Default implementation `DefaultSecretKeyRepository` can found [here](https://github.com/everest-engineering/lhotse)

-Then configure your event serialiser to be wrapped by the crypto-shredding serializer:
+2. configure your event serializer to be wrapped by the crypto-shredding serializer:

 ```java
 @Bean